Haven't we long forgotten what is the power and magic of women?

 Sensual and menacing seducers lurk in Stephanie Nückel's pictures at different locations and in different poses.
 'And the woman always attracts' - whether in the forest or in the salon.

-men and not women as well?
+women as well?
 Because the desire to be seduced by such a woman can, as it were, be accompanied by the dream of being beautiful and powerful yourself.
-To be like you once: to have
+To be like you once: to have influence on

 In free interpretation, Stephanie Nückel takes up the figure of the sorceress Circe, whom Odysseus and his men encounter on her long journey Homer's poetry on the island of Aiaia.
 In sumptuous chairs and with delicious dishes, she received Odysseus' followers with supposedly hospitable warmth.
 But as soon as they had eaten, the men were turned into pigs by her.
 Perhaps Odysseus would have fallen for the mighty sorceress if the level-headed Eurylochos had not suspected something bad and had distanced herself from Circe's seduction skills.
 But what role has Stephanie Nückel intended for us viewers?